 Why are the Innocent Convicted?

-Nyki Kish was convicted on March 1, 2011 of second degree murder for the stabbing death of Ross Hammond in Toronto, Canada, on August 8, 2007.
-Many believe Nyki has been wrongfully convicted.
-Support for her cause continues to grow as she awaits her appeal.
-Is Nyki Kish innocent?
+Nyki Kish was wrongfully convicted on March 1, 2011 of second degree murder for the stabbing death of Ross Hammond in Toronto, Canada, on August 8, 2007.
+Nyki's 2013 appeal was denied on March 10, 2014.
+Nyki needs your support more than ever.
+Please join the fight.
+Nyki Kish is innocent.
+Continue reading →

 "I'm not a guilty person looking for a legal loophole.
 I'm an innocent person looking for justice."

-Debra Milke currently sits wrongfully convicted on death row in Arizona for the murder of her four-year-old son.
+Debra Milke was wrongfully convicted and sentenced to death in 1991 in Arizona for the murder of her four-year-old son in 1989.
 Debra is a victim of police negligence and corruption.
 The only evidence against her was a detective's claim that she provided a non-recorded verbal confession.
 Debra Milke is innocent.
+Continue reading →

 An inspiring Event: William Dillon Enjoys His Freedom